youliangzhu/pygamd-v1/docs/_build/html/_sources/cuda/cu-integration-nvt.rst.txt

    .. py:function:: setGamma(float gamma)

-      specifies the gamma of Brownian method with a constant value.
+      specifies the gamma of Langevin method with a constant value.

    .. py:function:: setGamma(const std::string & type, float gamma)

-      specifies the gamma of Brownian method of a particle type.
+      specifies the gamma of Langevin method of a particle type.

    .. py:function:: setT(float T)